-(56) The Unit Coordinator must:

-- a. ensure the supplementary assessment is comparable in type and content to at least one of the original assessment tasks in the unit; and - b. provide a due date for the supplementary assessment that provides sufficient time for the student to demonstrate achievement.
+- (56) The Unit Coordinator must: - ensure the supplementary assessment is comparable in type and content to at least one of the original assessment tasks in the unit and allows the student to demonstrate achievement of the unit learning outcomes not achieved; - b. provide a due date for the supplementary assessment that provides sufficient time for the student to demonstrate achievement.